bfetler/project_management/README.md

 ### Why project management?

 __Scenario:__  You're working on a project, writing software, adding and fixing features for a great new product.
-Everything is going smoothly.   __*Then*__ someone on the team wants to add a new feature, but it doesn't quite mesh with the rest of the product, and may delay the current timeline for release.
+Everything is going well.   __*Then*__ someone on the team wants to add a new feature, but it doesn't quite mesh with the rest of the product, and may delay the current timeline for release.

 __Q: What can you do?__
 + Get organized.